aminbana/GeMCL/README.md

 <br><br><br>

-# Generative vs Discriminative: Rethinking The Meta-Continual Learning (NeurIPS 2021 submission)
+# Generative vs Discriminative: Rethinking The Meta-Continual Learning (NeurIPS 2021)

 In this repository we provide PyTorch implementations for GeMCL; a generative approach for meta-continual learning.
 The directory outline is as follows: